How the City of Fort Worth Saved Millions

 In the United States, prescription drug spending in 2020 reached $358.7 billion; $3.5 billion is estimated to be fraud, waste, and abuse.

 The City of Fort Worth, Texas — the 12th largest city in the U.S. and the 5th largest in the state — presents a textbook case study for the pervasiveness of pharmacy fraud hidden in healthcare claims and the action required to combat the ever-evolving abuse.

 In 2017, the City was $15.2 million overbudget on employee healthcare spending.
-With just shy of 7,000 employees, benefit costs are a significant portion of the City’s budget.
-To address the rising costs, officials took innovative steps to reduce spending including working with an accountable care organization (ACO), opening three clinics exclusively for city employees, and bringing in a third-party to analyze and review its employee healthcare claims for fraud, waste, and abuse.
+With just shy of 7,000 employees, benefit costs have been a significant portion of the City’s budget.
+To address the rising costs, officials took innovative steps to reduce spending including working with an accountable care organization (ACO), opening clinics exclusively for city employees, and bringing in a third-party to analyze and review its employee healthcare claims for fraud, waste, and abuse.
 By 2019, the City saw nearly $11 million in healthcare savings due to these combined efforts.

 FOCUS ON DATA

 Nathan Gregory, HR Director for the City of Fort Worth, was aware of pharmacy fraud and knew situations existed where unscrupulous actors obtained member healthcare information and used it to bill health plans for non-existent or fraudulent prescriptions.
 However, he was not aware to what extent it existed within the City’s health plan.
 A focused look at the data provided the insight.

 Asha George is the CEO and co-founder of SmartLight Analytics, which partners with Fort Worth to analyze claims for wasteful spending.
 Her team began to see patterns in Fort Worth’s healthcare claims data indicating suspect billing of likely fake prescriptions.